-Workspace backup and restoration is used for code migration between workspaces.
+The workspace backup and restoration feature is used for code migration between workspaces.
 This topic describes how to back up and restore a workspace.

 - On the Backup tab, you can compress the node code, node dependencies, resources, and functions in a workspace into one package.

-- On the Restore tab, you can restore a workspace to its original scheduling settings.
+- On the Restore tab, you can restore a workspace to its original scheduling configurations.
 After the workspace is restored, all nodes in the workspace are saved but not committed.

-Go to the Workspace Backup and Restoration page
+Go to the Workspace Backup and Restoration tab

 - Log on to the DataWorks console.
-In the left-side navigation pane, click Workspaces.
-On the Workspaces page, find the target workspace and click Data Analytics in the Actions column.
+Find the required workspace and click Data Analytics.

 - In the top navigation bar, click Workspace Backup and Restoration.